sirjhep/MathX/README.md

 8. A help window.

 #### To be develop
+1. To have only one js file.
+(Merge MathX-plugin.js and MathX-editor.)
-1. A button that will add a graph.
+2. A button that will add a graph.